 Finally, I will be attending EAA AirVenture for the first time to close out my summer before starting my third year at USAFA.
-I am writing this as a thank you for everything each of you has done for me.
-I could not have been given any such opportunities if it wasn't for the care and support you have all shown me as an inspiration for flight.
+I am writing this as a thank you for

 I cannot express how truly grateful I am, and I can't wait to see what the future holds as we all continue to inspire new pilots to truly soar.